 If you are bothered by the irritating symptoms of dry eye, you’re not alone.
 In the United States, estimates put the number of people with dry eye syndrome at about five million!
-At Vaske Vision Care, our eye doctor is experienced in providing dry eye treatment to restore your comfortable, healthy vision.
+At Vaske Vision Care, our eye doctor is experienced in providing dry eye treatment to restore your comfortable, healthy vision, even during the long dry winters.
 Dr. Michael Vaske will perform a thorough eye exam in our Parker, CO office to diagnose dry eyes and recommend the best-personalized treatment.

 Common Symptoms of Dry Eye

 While every individual experiences dry eye differently, the most typical signs include: